Jody Toor

-Jody Toor is a Canadian politician who has been serving as the member of the Legislative Assembly of British Columbia since 2024.
-A member of the Conservative Party of British Columbia, she represents the riding of Langley-Willowbrook.
+Jody Toor MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Langley-Willowbrook since the 2024 British Columbia election.
+She is a member of the British Columbia Conservative Party.

 Early life and career

-Toor was born and raised in Langley.
+Toor was born and raised in the city of Langley.
 She is a mother of two daughters, and wife to Dr. Charn Toor who runs an optometry clinic in Walnut Grove.

 Toor is a holistic health practitioner and runs her own integrative holistic clinic in Langley.
 According to ConsciousMind Labs, on whose executive board she sits, Toor holds a double PhD in Doctor of Integrative Medicine and Doctor of Humanitarian Services with the Board Of Integrative Medicine from Quantum University in Hawaii.
 Quantum University is unaccredited and online, and has a disclaimer that notes that its degrees are not equivalent to Doctor of Medicine or Doctor of Naturopathic Medicine degrees.
-On the Conservative Party of BC's biographical page for Toor, it is noted that she is non-prescribing and not registered with the College of Physicians and Surgeons of BC.
+On the British Columbia Conservative Party's biographical page for Toor, it is noted that she is non-prescribing and not registered with the College of Physicians and Surgeons of BC.

-Toor is a breast cancer survivor, and cites this experience to motivate and deepen her commitment to advocating for healthcare policies that prioritize prevention, early detection, and a holistic approach to wellness.
+Toor is a breast cancer survivor and cites this experience as motivating and deepening her commitment to advocating for healthcare policies that prioritize prevention, early detection, and a holistic approach to wellness.

 She also volunteers as a community worker with her local food bank and charity groups.